FaithAlone.net

 • No direct Apostolic link can be established for any of these dogmas

-The first instance that we have in the history of the Christian Church of someone claiming to have a direct Apostolic basis for a doctrine is Irenaeus (130-202 AD), in his work Against Heresies, stating that Jesus was over 40 years old when He died.
+The first instance in the history of the Christian Church of someone claiming to have a direct Apostolic basis for a doctrine is Irenaeus (130-202 AD), in his work Against Heresies, stating that Jesus was over 40 years old when He died.
 No one on earth believes that today.
 Everyone agrees that he was teaching false doctrine.
 And, he is one of the earliest Christian writers.
 "An Apostle told me", isn't good enough.

 With that said, the following is a list of Roman Catholic accretions - doctrines for which I do not find any basis for whatsoever in Scripture.
 If there are any verses of Scripture which I believe directly contradict the doctrine, they will be listed below as well: